dropwizard/dropwizard/docs/source/manual/hibernate.rst

         }
     }

-Then, add a ``HibernateModule`` instance to your service class, specifying the packages which contain your entity classes and how to get a ``DatabaseConfiguration`` from your configuration
+Then, add a ``HibernateBundle`` instance to your service class, specifying the packages which contain your entity classes and how to get a ``DatabaseConfiguration`` from your configuration
 subclass:

 .. code-block:: java

-    private final HibernateModule<ExampleConfiguration> hibernate = new HibernateModule<ExampleConfiguration>("com.example.service.entities") {
+    private final HibernateBundle<ExampleConfiguration> hibernate = new HibernateBundle<ExampleConfiguration>("com.example.service.entities") {
         @Override
         public DatabaseConfiguration getDatabaseConfiguration(ExampleConfiguration configuration) {
             return configuration.getDatabaseConfiguration();